-Projects are grouped into three levels: EXPOSURE, ENGAGE, and ENGLIGHTEN.
+Projects are grouped into four levels: EXPOSURE, ENGAGE, ENGLIGHTEN and ENCOURAGE.
 The grade level for each activity is listed in parenthesis, but many can be differentiated for different grade levels if needed.
 If you have never worked with the MFL before, please focus on the exposure activities.
 If you have any questions, please contact us.

 These projects introduce students (and teachers) to the technology available in the Mobile Fab Lab and possible to the design process.
 These projects are mostly a one hour or one day project.
 They can connect to the content you’re covering in your classes, or act as a stand alone activity.